DantePuglisi/Fictive-Kin-Project/README.md

 # Fictive Kin Project
 This is the project for the interview with Fictive Kin.
 It fetches `posts` from https://jsonplaceholder.typicode.com/posts and displays them in a `UICollectionView` where the cells size themselves according to their content using AutoLayout.

+# Installation
+This was compiled using `Xcode 11.4.1` and `CocoaPods 1.9.3`, if the project doesn't compile please delete the `Pods` folder and the `Podfile.lock` from the proyect and run `pod install`

+# Documentation

 ## Main Components
 - `Webservice` as a `Service` that has the logic to fetch the data from the server
 - `Post` as the `Model`, it complies to `Codable` so the JSON can be easily parsed